-Income tax expense increased to \$21.6 million for the fiscal year ended January 30, 2016 from \$16.8 million for the fiscal year ended January 31, 2015, an increase of \$4.8 million, or 28.9%.
+Income tax expense increased to \$21.6 million for fiscal year 2015 from \$16.8 million for fiscal year 2014, an increase of \$4.8 million, or 28.9%.
 This increase in income tax expense was primarily the result of the \$13.8 million increase in pre-tax net income, or 31.5%.
-Our effective tax rate decreased to 37.6% for the fiscal year ended January 30, 2016 from 38.4% for the fiscal year ended January 31, 2015.
-The effective tax rate for the fiscal year ended January 30, 2016 was lower than the prior year effective tax rates primarily as a result of a discrete tax benefit related to the impact from the finalization of employment-based tax credits associated with fiscal 2015 and fiscal 2014 and the impact from a slight reduction in the projected state effective tax on the net deferred income tax liabilities.
+Our effective tax rate decreased to 37.6% for fiscal year 2015 from 38.4% for fiscal year 2014.
+The effective tax rate for fiscal year 2015 was lower than the prior year effective tax rates primarily as a result of a discrete tax benefit related to the impact from the finalization of employment-based tax credits associated with fiscal years 2015 and 2014 and the impact from a slight reduction in the projected state effective tax on the net deferred income tax liabilities.